multimediaeval/multimediaeval.github.io/pages/07_team.md

 ---
 layout: page
-title: Organizers
+title: Who are we?
 subtitle: Who are we?
-permalink: /organizers/
+permalink: /who/
-tags: [about, organizes]
 ---

 <hr>